allbizsupplies/pxi/docs/generate_spls_guide.md

 Run `./pxi.py download-spl` to download the supplier pricelist provided by Office Choice.

-## Generate new supplier pricelist
+## Generate new supplier pricelists

-Run `./pxi.py generate-spl` to generate a new supplier pricelist.
+Run `./pxi.py generate-spls` to generate new supplier pricelists.

-## Upload new supplier pricelist.
+## Upload new supplier pricelists

-Run `./pxi.py upload-spl` to upload the new supplier pricelist to the Pronto server.
+Run `./pxi.py upload-spls` to upload the new supplier pricelists to the Pronto server.

+## List uploaded supplier pricelists

+Run `./pxi.py list-uploaded-spls` to list the supplier pricelists that are on the Pronto server.